 If you’re going to enjoy all that travelling has to offer, then you’ll need to get a good night’s rest under your belt.
 But in some places, this just isn’t possible.
 When it comes to booking your accommodation, make sure that you’re choosing highly-rated hotels and hostels where you need you’ll be able to get a full night of rest.
 It’s not about staying in the most expensive hotel in town.
 Cheap accommodation can be excellent, as anyone who’s spent the night in one of the world’s best hostels will know.
 Even though where you sleep will only be a base, it’s not something you want to take too many chances with.
 It’s one of those things that can quickly ruin your trip!

-The clothes that we pack when we go on a travelling adventure shouldn’t have too much of an impact on our trip, but it does.
+The clothes that we pack when we go on a travelling adventure shouldn’t have too much of an impact on our trip, but they do.
+Since most travel plans involve a lot of walking, adequate shoe insoles, like the ones from Protalus.com, are a must.
 It’s not about looking good (though it’s true that a stylish look can boost our confidence); it’s about being ready for the weather.
 It’s always good to remember the old saying: ‘there’s no such thing as bad weather, only inappropriate clothing.’
 So check beforehand.
 A lot of people only look at say, the high temperature of the day, and end up packing shorts and t-shirts.
 But what about the low temperature?
 Things can become chilly once the sun goes down, even in hot countries.